Kimberley (given name): Origin of the given name

-The name of Lord Kimberley's title is derived from Kimberley, in Norfolk, England.
-This place name is derived from two Old English elements: the first is the feminine personal name Cyneburg, which means "royal fortress"; the second element is lēah, which means "woodland" or "clearing".
-The place name roughly means: the "woodland clearing of the royal fortress."
-This place name was recorded in the Domesday Book of 1086 as Chineburlai.
+The name of Lord Kimberley's title derives from Kimberley, in Norfolk, England.
+This place name derives from two Old English elements: the first is the feminine personal name Cyneburg, which means "royal fortress"; the second is lēah, which means "woodland" or "clearing".
+The place name roughly means "woodland clearing of the royal fortress".
+It was recorded in the Domesday Book of 1086 as Chineburlai.

 Variants

-Kimberly is a given name with many variants.
+Kimberley is a given name with many variants.
 Kimberley is used for males and females, while Kimberlee, Kimberleigh, and Kimberli are common feminine variant forms.

 The common Korean surname Kim is not related to Kimberley.